 A new leak is adding more credence to the idea that Samsung’s Galaxy S5, which is due to launch at MWC next week, will have a 16-megapixel rear camera.

 There has been plenty of speculation about this in the past, as we discussed in our recent roundup of S5 rumours.

-The latest piece of evidence, spotted by TechRadar, is an image posted by that ever-present source of leaks, @evleaks, of a photo purportedly taken with the S5.
+The latest piece of evidence is an image posted by that ever-present source of leaks, @evleaks, of a photo purportedly taken with the S5.

 The photo itself is a blurry shot of a keyboard – no marks for composition there – but the interesting bit is the EXIF data which shows that it was taken by a Samsung-SM-G900A – which is thought to be one model of the upcoming Galaxy S5.